AsimovPlatform/protoflow/README.md

 ```bash
 protoflow execute ReadFile path=/tmp/file.txt
 ```

 #### [`ReadSocket`]

-A block that reads proto messages from a TCP port.
+A block that reads bytes from a TCP socket.

 ```mermaid
 block-beta